 Stress Regulation Practices

-• Diaphragmatic breathing exercises, even for just five minutes per day
+- Diaphragmatic breathing for a few minutes a day

 Reducing Overtraining

 More exercise is not always better, especially when cortisol is already elevated.
-Overtraining — or under-recovering — can keep the body in a state of physiological stress that promotes fat storage rather than fat loss.
+Overtraining — or under-recovering — can keep the body in a state of physiological stress that works against fat loss.

 A Simple Weekly Framework for Reducing Stress Belly Fat